What is it?

 You insert elements within the form tag.
 Copy the code above to create a text input.
 Notice the use of paragraphs to include text to accompany the form elements.

-Radio Button – gives user a choice, either/or, not both; using radio buttons in a series, you give them the same name and a unique value.
+Radio Button – gives user a choice, either/or, not both; using radio buttons in a series, you give them the same id and a unique value.
 The value of the selected button will be what is sent when the form is submitted.

 Code Sample - Radio Button

+Including the input within the label can provide a different layout.
+Try it both ways.
 Add the code above to your html within the form to add a series of selections to use with radio buttons.

 Check Box – allows user to choose as many as they want with a checkbox.
 Like radio buttons, you use a common name and a unique value for each box.
 The values of the selected boxes will be what is sent when the form is submitted.